 Let’s get one thing straight, right from the get-go: I am NOT an artist.
 I am a businessman and a professional.
 None of this “My art is so important!
 Writing is the noblest calling the the world!” crap from me.
 Because guess what: it ain’t.
 I’m writing stories, for entertainment.
 For fun, for you and for me.
 No lofty delusions of grandeur or higher meaning here.
 It’s for fun.
 Nada mas.

 Still want to know who I am?

 I have a Bachelors Degree in Mechanical Engineering from Boston University, a Master of Engineering Management from Old Dominion University, and a Master of Business Administration from the University of South Carolina.
-For going on 17 years now, I’ve served as a submarine officer in the US Navy.
+For the last 18 years, I’ve served as a submarine officer in the US Navy.
 I’m married with four kids ages five and younger (yep, we’re a bit busy at home).

 For fun, I am an advanced open water scuba diver, a private pilot, and a sailor.
 I enjoy running and biking long distances (I’ve run 3 marathons and recently completed a century bike ride around Lake Tahoe), skiing, weight lifting, and training in the martial arts.
 I like cigars, good wine, good scotch, and good beer (spoken: nothing with Light in the title).
 I root for the Redskins and the Red Sox.
 I’m a big fan of science fiction and fantasy stories, and enjoy reading about history, politics, economics, and the latest developments in science.